ajkroeg/CollateralDamage/README.md

 `FlatRateBonus` - int.
 Flat rate of cbill bonus for completing the "Avoid Collateral Damage" bonus objective.
 Stacks with ContractPayFactorBonus.

 `WhitelistedContractIDs` - List<string>.
 List of contract IDs that will <i>always</i> have the "avoid collateral damage" objective.
 Primarily used for capture base.
-This means regardless of `EmployerPlanetsOnly`.
+This also ignores `EmployerPlanetsOnly`.